-How to File a Complaint Against Northland Group
+Can You File a Complaint Against Northland Group?

 If you are not able to remove them from your credit report, submit a formal complaint with the CFPB.
 Click here to submit a form with the Consumer Financial Protection Bureau.
 As they tout, 97% of consumers receive a timely response.

 A collection account can stay on your credit report for up to 7 years.
 This will severely damage your credit score, which is why it is vital to act now.

 A higher credit score will allow you to open up a checking account, apply for a credit card, and refinance loans for better rates.

 If Northland Group, Inc appears on your credit report, make sure you take the necessary steps to successfully remove this collection account.
 Once it is removed, you can finally start improving your credit and repairing your credit.